- Upcoming Webinar: New Advances in Tinnitus Assessment, November, 20th, 2018

-- CAA Webinar: Motivation, Cognition and Listening Effort: June 28, 2018 with Mary Rudner
+- Archived Webinar: Motivation, Cognition and Listening Effort: June 28, 2018 with Mary Rudner

 Speaker: Professor Mary Rudner

 Hard of hearing people often find that listening is effortful.
 This makes listening effort an important phenomenon to study.
 However, there has been a lack of consensus among the research community concerning both the definition of listening effort and how to measure it.
 The Framework for Understanding Effortful Listening (FUEL, Pichora Fuller et al., 2016) brings together tools and concepts to form a basis for future work on understanding listening effort.
 It also provides a scientific definition of listening effort: the deliberate allocation of mental resources to overcome obstacles in goal pursuit when carrying out a listening task.
 Fundamental to the FUEL is Kahneman’s (1973) model of attention and effort, which describes how available cognitive resources are allocated to on-going tasks.
 This allocation process can also be understood in terms of working memory.
 The decision to allocate cognitive resources to a listening task often depends on motivation and the pleasure of hearing significant sounds.

 In this CAA webinar, I will describe the FUEL and how it can be used as a tool for understanding effortful listening.
 I will also provide examples of the way in which the FUEL is driving current research.

 2. Understanding the Framework for Understanding Effortful Listening (FUEL)

 Speaker: Mary Rudner, Professor in Disability Research, Linnaeus Centre HEAD, Department of Behavioural Sciences and Learning, Linköping University, Sweden.